 A community group - the Friends of Raikes Road Burial Ground - oversees an ongoing project to restore and maintain these historic grounds and to make them accessible to the public.
 A number of events and open days take place each year.
 Anyone interested in joining the Group should contact the Council for more details.

-Civic EventsSkipton Town Council supports and organises many civic events throughout the year, including the annual Remembrance Day Parade and Ceremony in November - together with Armistice Day, St George's Day, the Battle of Britain Parade and Armed Forces Day.
+Civic EventsSkipton Town Council supports and assists with the organisation of many civic events throughout the year, including the annual Remembrance Day Parade and Wreath-Laying Ceremony in November - together with Armistice Day, St George's Day, the Battle of Britain Parade and Armed Forces Day.

 Remaining Dates for 2017: